-"Investigator" means any of the following individuals:

-- (a) a member of an Investigation Subcommittee; - (b) an officer or an employee of EGBC or a contractor retained by EGBC who is authorized by the Investigation Committee to carry out an investigation pursuant to section 66(1)(a) of the PGA [Investigations];

-(c) an Inspector appointed by the Investigation Committee pursuant to section 68(1) of the PGA [Inspectors].
+"Investigator" means the Registrar, the members of an Investigation Subcommittee, and any person appointed as an investigator pursuant to section 68 of the PGA [Investigators]. any of the following individuals:

+(a) a member of an Investigation Subcommittee;
-"Lay Committee Member" means the same as defined in section 21 of the PGA [Definition].

-"Lay Councillor" means the same as defined in section 1(1) of the PGA [Definitions and interpretation].

-"Major Non-Conformance" means a situation in which, based on the evidence provided to the assessor.

-- (a) there is systemic failure by a Registrant subject to a compliance audit to meet an applicable regulatory requirement(s), or - (b) there are reasonable and probable grounds to believe that a Registrant subject to a compliance audit may be engaged in the Regulated Practice in a manner that may pose a risk of significant harm to the environment or to the health or safety of the public or a group of people.

-"Manually Authenticating" means a Professional Registrant applying all of the following to a Document:

-- (a) the Professional Registrant's Manual Seal; - (b) the Professional Registrant's handwritten signature; - (c) the date of authentication.

-"Manual Seal" means the ink stamp or embossing machine issued to a Professional Registrant by EGBC that can create an impression on a Document.

-"Minor Non-Conformance" means a situation in which, based on the evidence provided to the assessor.

-- (a) there has been failure by a Registrant subject to a compliance audit to meet an applicable regulatory requirement(s), but such failure is not systemic, and - there are no reasonable and probable grounds to believe that the Registrant subject to a compliance audit may be engaged in the Regulated Practice in a manner that may pose a risk of significant harm to the environment or to the health or safety of the public or a group of people.

-"Nomination Committee" means the nomination committee established pursuant to section 26(1) of the PGA [Election of registrant councillors].
+- (b) an officer or an employee of EGBC or a contractor retained by EGBC who is authorized by the Investigation Committee to carry out an investigation pursuant to section 66(1)(a) of the PGA [Investigations]; - (c) an Inspector appointed by the Investigation Committee pursuant to section 68(1) of the PGA [Inspectors]. - "Lay Committee Member" means the same as defined in section 21 of the PGA [Definition]. - "Lay Councillor" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Major Non-Conformance" means a situation in which, based on the evidence provided to the assessor, - (a) there is systemic failure by a Registrant subject to a compliance audit to meet an applicable regulatory requirement(s), or - (b) there are reasonable and probable grounds to believe that a Registrant subject to a compliance audit may be engaged in the Regulated Practice in a manner that may pose a risk of significant harm to the environment or to the health or safety of the public or a group of people. - "Manually Authenticating" means a Professional Registrant applying all of the following to a Document: - (a) the Professional Registrant's Manual Seal; - (b) the Professional Registrant's handwritten signature; - (c) the date of authentication. - "Manual Seal" means the ink stamp or embossing machine issued to a Professional Registrant by EGBC that can create an impression on a Document. - "Minor Non-Conformance" means a situation in which, based on the evidence provided to the assessor, - (a) there has been failure by a Registrant subject to a compliance audit to meet an applicable regulatory requirement(s), but such failure is not systemic, and - (b) there are no reasonable and probable grounds to believe that the Registrant subject to a compliance audit may be engaged in the Regulated Practice in a manner that may pose a risk of significant harm to the environment or to the health or safety of the public or a group of people. - "Nomination Committee" means the nomination committee established pursuant to section 26(1) of the PGA [Election of registrant councillors].